pdxrust/rust-wasm-workshop/README.md

     }
 }
 ```

+We could just add this method to to the `impl` block we started above, but we
+did label that one “Public methods, exported to JavaScript”, and `get_index`
+isn't part of the API we want to expose to JS.
+It's nice to keep the public API
+separate, so we'll start a second `impl Universe` block and put `get_index`
+there.

 In order to calculate the next state of a cell, we need to get a count of how
 many of its neighbors are alive.
 Let's write a `live_neighbor_count` method to